 Starting Point: Snake Pass Summit

-The B29′ Overexposed’ Crash Site walk is up there with one of the most unusual hikes in the Peak District.
-Its highlight the wreckage of a B-29 Superfortress and a memorial site standing amidst the moors.
+The B29′ Overexposed’ Crash Site walk is one of the most unusual hikes in the Peak District.
+In 1948, a USAF plane crashed in the moors, k!lling all 13 crew members.
+Today the wreckage remains as part of a memorial site which you can walk to.

 I class this walking route as one of the easier walks in the Peak District.
-That’s because the trail is well-trodden, paved, and easy to follow, and there isn’t much of an incline to worry about either.
+The trail is well-trodden, paved, and easy to follow, and there isn’t much of an incline to worry about either.

 8. Cave Dale